-- 1. Non-sexual harassment sex discrimination: Bethany's grievance procedures for handling incidents of sex discrimination can be found in Bethany's Student and Employee Handbooks - 2.
-Sexual Misconduct: Incidents of sexual misconduct will be addressed using the complaint resolution procedures outlined in Bethany's Student and Employee Handbooks - 3.
-Non-actionable: Complainant may request and Bethany may provide supportive measures as appropriate
+- Non-sexual harassment sex discrimination: Bethany's grievance procedures will follow the same process using Process B: Sexual Misconduct Complaint Resolution Process. - Sexual Misconduct: Incidents of sexual misconduct will be addressed using Process B: Sexual Misconduct Complaint Resolution Process.

+Non-actionable: Complainant may request and Bethany may provide supportive measures as appropriate.

-If the answer is "yes" to all three threshold criteria, the incident may constitute sexual harassment under Title IX, and the complainant may file a formal complaint under Title IX to initiate an investigation and grievance process.
+If the answer is "yes" to all three threshold criteria, the incident may constitute sexual harassment under Title IX, and the complainant may file a formal complaint under Title IX to initiate an investigation and grievance process, as outlined in Process A: Title IX Formal Complaint & Grievance Process.